 The initial phases (research and development) of the Kate Kelly Project were funded by a small grant from the Royal Australian Historical Society, through its Local History Research and Publication Program, and from December 2008, by a much larger grant from the Regional Arts Fund, an Australian Government initiative supporting the arts in regional and remote Australia.

-The premiere of the Song Cycle was made possible by a generous donation from Melbourne philanthropist Julie Kantor (Annamila P/L), and further financial support from Barbara Holloway (Canberra) and Robyn Prior (Melbourne), through the Australia Business Arts Foundation.
+The premiere of the Song Cycle was made possible by a generous donation from Melbourne philanthropist Julie Kantor (Annamila P/L), and further financial support from Barbara Holloway (Canberra) and Robyn Prior (Melbourne), through the Australia Business Arts Foundation (now Creative Partnerships Australia).
 Thank you.

 These multiple outcomes of the Kate Kelly Project demonstrate, once again, the value of investing in community cultural development, and the important role creative people can play in inspiring and co-creating more vibrant, resilient and ecologically sustainable communities in regional Australia.